Kitura/kitura.dev/en/starter/deploying.md

 $ docker pull ibmcom/kitura-ubuntu:latest
 ```

-<span class="arrow">&#8227;</span> Create a Docker container to build and run `kitura-ubuntu` image you just downloaded and forward port 8080 on host to the container:
+<span class="arrow">&#8227;</span> Create a Docker container to build and run the `kitura-ubuntu` image you just downloaded and forward port 8080 on host to the container:

 ```
 $ docker run -i -p 8080:8080 -t ibmcom/kitura-ubuntu:latest